Engineering of Electrical Systems

 Students take the second half of the AP Physics curriculum.
 This is an algebra-based course that studies fluids, thermodynamics, electricity, magnetism, optics, and nuclear physics.
 Students will approach these topics with detailed, hands-on labs.
 This class promoted critical thinking, ensuring that a student will obtain and retain information better than if they just read a textbook.

-Students can earn college credit from this course in two ways!
+Students can earn college credit from this course!

-(2) Students can take a test at the end of the year and earn college credit from College of Marin.
+(2) In progress: Students can take a test at the end of the year and earn college credit from College of Marin.

 Engineering and Design 2